 We are mostly interested in the bi-arrangements~$(\L,\M,\chi)$ such that the exact sequences (\ref{exactlambda}) and (\ref{exactmu}) may be extended to exact sequences

-These bi-arrangements are called \textit{exact}, and form a natural class of bi-arrangements that includes the arrangements~$(\L,\varnothing,\lambda)$ - this is because the Orlik-Solomon algebras are exact as complexes. \\
+These bi-arrangements are called \textit{exact}, and form a natural class of bi-arrangements that includes the arrangements~$(\L,\varnothing,\lambda)$ - this is because the Orlik--Solomon algebras are exact as complexes. \\

-The drawback of the inductive definition of the Orlik-Solomon bi-complexes is that we lack an explicit description as in the case of the Orlik-Solomon algebra.
+The drawback of the inductive definition of the Orlik--Solomon bi-complexes is that we lack an explicit description as in the case of the Orlik--Solomon algebra.
 We solve this problem for a subclass of exact bi-arrangements that we call \textit{tame}.
 The tameness condition (see Definition~\ref{defitame}) is a simple combinatorial condition on the coloring which ensures that the colors~$\lambda$ and~$\mu$ \textit{do not interfere too much}.